Chitwan National Park

-Chitwan National Park is the first national park of Nepal.
-It was established in 1973 as the Royal Chitwan National Park and was granted the status of a World Heritage Site in 1984.
-It covers an area of 952.63 km2 in the Terai of south-central Nepal.
+Chitwan National Park is the first national park of Nepal and was established in 1973 as Royal Chitwan National Park.
+It was granted the status of a World Heritage Site in 1984.
+It covers an area of 952.63 km2 in the Terai region of south-central Nepal.
 It ranges in elevation from about 100 m in the river valleys to 815 m in the Sivalik Hills.

 History

 Since the end of the 19th century Chitwan used to be a favorite hunting ground for Nepal's ruling class during the cool winter seasons.
 Until the 1950s, the journey from Kathmandu to Nepal's south was arduous as the area could only be reached by foot and took several weeks.
 Comfortable camps were set up for the feudal big game hunters and their entourage, where they stayed for a couple of months shooting hundreds of tigers, rhinoceroses, elephant, leopards and sloth bears.

 In 1950, Chitwan's forest and grasslands extended over more than 2600 km2 and were home to about 800 rhinos.
 When poor farmers from the mid-hills moved to the Chitwan Valley in search of arable land, the area was subsequently opened for settlement, and poaching of wildlife became rampant.
 In 1957, the country's first conservation law inured to the protection of rhinos and their habitat.
 Research of Chitwan was conducted by Edward Pritchard Gee during 1959 and 1963.

 By the end of the 1960s, 70% of Chitwan's jungles had been cleared, malaria eradicated using DDT, thousands of people had settled there, and only 95 rhinos remained.
 The dramatic decline of the rhino population and the extent of poaching prompted the government to institute the Gaida Gasti – a rhino reconnaissance patrol of 130 armed men and a network of guard posts all over Chitwan.
 To prevent the extinction of rhinos, the Chitwan National Park was gazetted in December 1970, with borders delineated the following year and established in 1973, initially encompassing an area of 544 km2.

 When the first protected areas were established in Chitwan, Tharu people were forced to relocate from their traditional lands.
 They were denied any right to own land and thus forced into a situation of landlessness and poverty.
 When the national park was designated, Nepalese soldiers destroyed the villages located inside the boundary of the park, burning down houses and trampling fields using elephants.
 The Tharu people were forced to leave at gunpoint.

 In 1977, the park was enlarged to its present area of 952.63 km2.
 In 1997, a bufferzone of 766.1 km2 was added to the north and west of the Narayani-Rapti river system, and between the south-eastern boundary of the park and the international border to India.
 The word 'Royal' was dropped from the park's name in 2006, at the end of the Nepalese Civil War.